 Investment Policy - The pension plan's policy in regard to the allocation of invested assets is established and may be amended by the Pension Board by a majority vote of its members.
 It is the policy of the Pension Board to pursue an investment strategy that manages risk through the prudent diversification of the portfolio across a broad selection of distinct asset classes.
 The pension plan's investment policy discourages the use of cash equivalents, except for liquidity purposes, and aims to refrain from dramatically shifting asset class allocations over short time spans.
-The following was the Pension Board's adopted asset allocation policy as of June 30, 2014:
+The following was the Board's adopted asset allocation policy as of June 30, 2014:

-l arget
+Target

 Allocation

-Asset class: · · · · · · · · · · · · · · · · · · ·
+Asset class:

 Domestic equity 70%

 Fixed income 30%

-Rate of Return - For the year ended June 30, 2014, the annual money-weighted rate of return on plan investments, net of plan investment expense, was 8.0 percent.
+Rate of Return - For the year ended June 30, 2014, the annual money-weighted rate of 8.0 percent.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.